ualberta-mueller-group/MCGS/docs/development-notes.md

 # Adding Hashing To Games
 Important:
-1. A game's `play` method should call `game::play` at the START of the method
+1. A game's `play` method must call `game::play` at the START of the method
-2. A game's `undo_move` method should call `game::undo_move` at the START of the method (after getting the last move from the stack)
+2. A game's `undo_move` method must call `game::undo_move` at the START of the method (after getting the last move from the stack)

-These base class methods do some record keeping around local hashes.
+This is because these base class methods do some record keeping around local hashes.

 ## 1. Mandatory `_init_hash` Method
 All games must implement `game::_init_hash(local_hash& hash)`.
 In this method,